gxkai/social-website/README.md

 ## 📜 License

-S-Social is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT)
+Social is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT)

 ## 🙌 Acknowledgments

-S-Social is inspired by other popular social media platforms and aims to provide a similar experience in a lightweight and simple package. 💡
+Social is inspired by other popular social media platforms and aims to provide a similar experience in a lightweight and simple package. 💡